chemafernandez/arbor-education-technical-task/README.md

 * `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 * `brew install git`

-### Install and run the Application
+### Set up and run the Application
-Follow the steps below to install and run the application locally.
+Follow the steps below to set up and run the application locally.

 #### 1. Download from GitHub
 Download the application by cloning from a GitHub repository (preferably using `SSH` mode), ie: